ogivuk/home-it/transmission/README.md

 * based on an image built from scratch (well known image + installation) using a Dockerfile.
 * stateless, with all interfaces (state information + communication ports) well defined.

+The guide has been verified on:

+* Raspberry Pi running Raspbian Lite OS (ARM architecture)
+* Ubuntu 18.04 (Intel x64 architecture)

 ### Container Interfaces

 `transmission` state information is preserved in the following directories: